 Don’t Get Burned: What You Need to Know Before Delegating Your Authority to Investment Professionals

 The professional fiduciary faces many challenges.
 Among them is deciphering the industries and rules governing the various professionals they may delegate to at times.
 This is especially true for the world of investments and investment professionals.
 It is often complex and confusing.
 This presentation is a pragmatic primer in what you need to know to navigate this world astutely and proficiently.
-You’ll learn from three experienced experts as they transform the complex into clarity and understanding.
+You’ll learn from two experienced experts as they transform the complex into clarity and understanding.
 And, you’ll learn what you need to know to avoid getting burned when you delegate your authority to investment professionals.

 Fiduciary Accountings – I Hate Accounting, Remind Me Why And How I Have To Do This